con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With sword-like insight ever penetrating; (54)

-Sublime Dharma, the Dharma king, the sun,
+The sun, the Dharma king, sublime Dharma,
 Supreme illuminator of the world,
 The Dharma lord, the sovereign of the Dharma,
 The teacher of the path to excellence, (55)

-Accomplishing all goals,[^56-1] fulfilling wishes,
+Accomplishing all goals,[^56-1] fulfilling aims,
 Completely free from wants of any kind,
-Bereft of thought, an undepleting source,
+Bereft of thought, an non-depleting source,
 The Dharma source,[^56-2] supreme, beyond decay, (56)

 [^56-1]: "Accomplishing all goals" translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.